beingsangam/Slot-Machine-Game/README.md

 # Slot-Machine-Game
-This is a casino slot game base on matching the emojis.
+This is a casino slot game based on matching the emojis.